1z2s3e4v/Unix_hw/README.md

 ## Introduction

 <p>Xcowsay is a useful tools for students, engineer, and everyone.
-<p>It can help us to remember impotant meeting, or homework deadline.
+<p>It can help us to remember important meeting, or homework deadline.

 ## Clone project